contact us

 Lab alumni:

-Ashley Hoblyn (Honours Student, now Master student at Univeristy of Cambridge)
+Ashley Hoblyn (Honours Student, later Master student at Univeristy of Cambridge)

-Niamh Stafford (Undergraduate student, now Master student at Imperial College London)
+Niamh Stafford (Undergraduate student, later Master student at Imperial College London)

-Ditte Marie Christiansen (Master’s Student, now PhD student at Stockholm University)
+Ditte Marie Christiansen (Master’s Student, later PhD student at Stockholm University)

-Ignacio Reyes (Master’s Student, now PhD student at the University of Canterbury)
+Ignacio Reyes (Master’s Student, later PhD student at the University of Canterbury)

-Søren Thromsholdt Christensen (Master’s Student, now lector at Copenhagen Business Academy)
+Søren Thromsholdt Christensen (Master’s Student, later lector at Copenhagen Business Academy)